North America·USA·Updated May 3, 2026

 What scams target tourists in Pittsburgh?

-The most frequently reported tourist scams in Pittsburgh are North Shore Game Day Parking Fraud, Counterfeit Game Tickets Outside PNC Park and Acrisure Stadium, Rideshare Surge and Tunnel Navigation Price Inflation, with 2 classified as high severity.
+The most frequently reported tourist scams in Pittsburgh are North Shore Game Day Parking Fraud, Counterfeit Game Tickets Outside PNC Park and Acrisure Stadium, Rideshare Surge and Tunnel Navigation Price Inflation.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in New York and Cozumel.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Pittsburgh?